matiasmicheletto/lorawan-optimizations/bin/readme_datgen.txt

       - Prints raw data to file with name "instance.dat"
    4. datgen -m 100 -e 1000 -g 50 -r 1 -p 2
       - Generate the instance for a network of 1050 nodes (1000 end devices and 50 gateways) with cloud distribution of positions over a 100x100 map.
 Time requirements are intermediate.
-   5. datgen -m 100 -e 5000 -g 10 -r 3 1600 -p 2
+   5. datgen -m 100 -e 5000 -g 10 -r 3 1600 -p 2 -o instance -f TXT
       - Generate a similar instance as the previous example and using a fixed value for periods (1600).
+Output file will be "instance.dat"

 AUTHORS
-   Code was written by Dr. Matias J. Micheletto from CIT-GSJ and supervised by Dr. Rodrigo M. Santos from DIEC-UNS and Dr. Javier Marenco from UTDT.
+   Code was written by Dr. Matias J. Micheletto from IIDEPYS (CONICET-UNPSJB) and supervised by Dr. Rodrigo M. Santos from DIEC-UNS and Dr. Javier Marenco from UTDT.

 REPORTING BUGS
    Guidelines will soon be available at <https://github.com/matiasmicheletto/lorawan-optimizations>.